selimssevgi/learning/scala/myreference/string.md

 - Performs variable replacement
 - Requires an s before a String
 - Braces may be required for evalution
-- Use f interpolator to use C/Java-style formatting
+- Use f interpolator to use C/Java-style formatting: printf
 - Works great with Scala Smart Strings

 ```scala